-Students who have the opportunity to hone their skills in the nation’s premier Practice Court program at Baylor Law recognize they are earning their spurs a day at a time.
+Students who have the opportunity to hone their skills in the nation’s premier Practice Court Program at Baylor Law recognize they are earning their spurs a day at a time.
 To do that—under the watchful eye of some of America’s top trial lawyers—is both a challenge and a privilege.

-Baylor Law’s depth of advocacy experience goes even beyond its full-time advocacy faculty.
-Recognizing the massive extent of advocacy experience among our Baylor Law alumni, the Baylor Law School Jaworski Fellows Program (named in honor of Watergate prosecutor and Baylor Lawyer Leon Jaworski) brings the expertise of these outstanding advocates to the students who one day will follow in their footsteps.
-The Jaworski Fellows program taps some of our most accomplished, seasoned trial lawyers and judges to come to Baylor to critique Practice Court advocacy exercises in the second quarter of the Practice Court program.
+Baylor Law’s depth of advocacy experience goes beyond its full-time advocacy faculty.
+Recognizing the massive extent of advocacy experience among our Baylor Law alumni, the Baylor Law Jaworski Fellows Program (named in honor of Watergate prosecutor and Baylor Lawyer Leon Jaworski) brings the expertise of these outstanding advocates to the students who one day will follow in their footsteps.
+The Jaworski Fellows program taps some of our most accomplished, seasoned trial lawyers and judges to come to Baylor Law to critique Practice Court advocacy exercises in the second quarter of the Practice Court Program.

 "Julie Springer cut to the core of our weaknesses, addressing them frankly and giving us suggestions to overcome them.
 I worked hard to focus on those areas and felt more polished, professional and ready to practice during the second day of trial.
 Two days spent with her taught me lessons that will stay with me for a lifetime and make me a better Baylor Lawyer."

 "Mr. Bice gave us excellent real-world insight into trial advocacy.
 He allowed us to present our case freely but followed up with helpful criticism and encouragement on how to be a Baylor Lawyer."